How To Make A Hartmann Focus Mask for Seestar S50

 Astroimaging with the Seestar S50

-Use the goto function to locate a bright star near your target object, then carefully insert the focus mask to the telescope filter aperture.
+Use the goto function to locate a bright star near your target object, then carefully insert the focus mask into the telescope filter aperture.

-Depending on how in or out of focus the telescope is you will see three triangle shaped blobs (out of focus) or one single blob with a star pattern (in focus).
-If you see three blobs, or one large blob simply adjust the focus until you see a single object with lines radiating out from it.
+Depending on how in or out of focus the telescope is, you will see three triangle-shaped blobs (out of focus) or one single blob with a star pattern (in focus).
+If you see three blobs or one large blob, adjust the focus until you see a single object with lines radiating out from it.

-Please remember to remove the Hartmann focus mask after focussing, otherwise your imaging will be bad and make certain that the mask is removed before turning off the telescope otherwise it will crash when the telescope is parked.
+Please remember to remove the Hartmann focus mask after focussing.
+Otherwise, your imaging will be bad.
+Ensure the mask is removed before turning off the telescope; otherwise, it will crash when parked.

 The Hartmann mask is a valuable tool during the collimation (alignment) process of telescopes, especially for reflectors.
 Collimation is crucial for optimising the performance of telescopes by ensuring that all optical elements are precisely aligned.
 Regular use of a Hartmann mask allows astronomers to maintain the quality of their observations by keeping the telescope in proper optical alignment.
 It is a relatively simple but effective method for amateur and professional astronomers alike to enhance the performance of their optical systems.